danielhanan05/index-advisor/README.md

 - Candidate indexes are validated with `HypoPG` before being recommended.
 - Parameterized queries are supported through sample-based validation.
 - Existing indexes are detected to avoid duplicate recommendations.
-- The advisor understands composite index patterns.
+- Composite index patterns are considered.
-- The advisor can recommend indexes for `ORDER BY + LIMIT` patterns.
+- `ORDER BY + LIMIT` patterns are detected.
-- The advisor can detect useful indexes for joins and LATERAL queries.
+- Join and LATERAL query patterns are analyzed.
 - Recommendations are separated into current actionable recommendations and historical recommendations.
-- The product shows alternative index options when relevant.
+- Alternative index options are shown when relevant.

-Example:
+- The product keeps recommendation lifecycle state instead of only producing one-time suggestions.

+Example query pattern:

 ```sql
 SELECT